TL-System/ns.py/README.md

 * `TCPPacketGenerator`: generates packets using TCP as the transport protocol.

+* `ProxyPacketGenerator`: redirects real-world packets (with fixed packet sizes) into the simulation environment.

 * `PacketSink`: receives packets and records delay statistics.

 * `TCPSink`: receives packets, records delay statistics, and produces acknowledgements back to a TCP sender.

+* `ProxySink`: redirects all received packets to a destination real-world TCP server.

 * `Port`: an output port on a switch with a given rate and buffer size (in either bytes or the number of packets), using the simple tail-drop mechanism to drop packets.